Hafren: In English literature and art

-Edmund Spenser retold the story in book two, canto ten of his poem The Faerie Queene (1590).
-Estrild and Sabrina flee Guendolene, who catches them at the River Severn, killing Estrild, but casting "the faire Sabrina almost dead with feare" into the river to drown.
+Hafren appears in book 2, canto 10 of Edmund Spenser's epic poem The Faerie Queene (1590).
+Spenser reiterates much of the matter of Britain and the House of Brutus from earlier Welsh and Norman sources.
+Spenser's work refers to Hafren by her Latin name "Sabrina" and retells the tale of Estrild and Sabrina fleeing Guendolene, who catches them at the Severn, killing Estrild, but casting "the faire Sabrina almost dead with feare" into the river to drown.

-The Welsh tale of Hafren (variously referred to as Averne, Sabre, Sabren, Sabrina, etc.) was adapted by Milton for his masque Comus (1634), in which the following verses are addressed to the water nymph "Sabrina":